praekeltfoundation/ways-of-working/docs/tools.rst

 - Don't commit snapshots.
 Only make one change per commit. **Read What's in a Good Commit above.**
 - Don't commit large content files.
 Manage them in the CMS.

-Git Flow
+git-flow
 --------

-We use the `Git Flow`_ branching model as part of our development.
+We use the `git-flow`_ branching model as part of our development.
 It's a convenient way to manage your branches.
-You are not required to use Git Flow but you are required to follow naming conventions it sets with regard to branch-names and prefixes.
+You are not required to use Git Flow but you are required to follow naming conventions it sets with regard to branch names and prefixes.

 Have a read through the `blog <http://nvie.com/posts/a-successful-git-branching-model/>`_ post describing the general idea and follow the installation instructions